 The result of the above is that if you pitch the V too wide (like the photo below), the vestibules will be slack – unless you compensate by staking the vestibules out further.
 Conversely, if you pitch the V too narrow, then the vestibules will need to be staked closer to the floor.
 It would be better if the ends were a fixed width (like virtually every other tent), and the user only had adjust variable #2 to dial in the pitch.
 I realize there are some atypical circumstances where adjusting the ends may achieve a better pitch, but these benefits are minor compared to the substantial loss in simplicity, which is especially needed in a non-freestanding shelter where pitching already requires some guessing.

 Indeed, the gentler sloping vestibules do allow the Saddle 2 to be pitched robustly with only these two vestibule stakes anchoring the ridgeline (6 stakes total).
-However, the door clips (discussed later in more depth) undermine this benefit, because if you put substantial tension on the vestibule stakes it becomes quite difficult to operate the clips – particularly to close them.
+However, the door clips (discussed later in more depth) undermine this benefit, because if you put substantial tension on the vestibule stakes to have a nice tight ridgeline, it becomes quite difficult to operate the clips – particularly to close them.
 Thus, while two additional ridgeline stakes are not mandatory, they are needed if you want to be able to close the clips with minimal frustration.

 More troublesome than any of the above mentioned pitching issues however, is the fabric sag.
-The silnylon used here sags dramatically in wet conditions – moreso than any other silnylon I’ve ever used.
-Whereas my StratoSpire 2 (purchased in 2011) always impressed me with its sag resistance, my Saddle 2 wilts in the rain or when dew sets in.
+The silnylon used here sags dramatically in wet conditions – much moreso than any other silnylon I’ve ever used.
+My StratoSpire 2 (purchased in 2011) always impressed me with how little it sagged but my Saddle 2 wilts in the rain.
 It’s not uncommon to wake up during a rainy night and find the fly stuck all over the inner tent.
 Even worse is heavy, slushy snow, which both saturates the fabric and stretches it due to the snow weight.

-A final disappointment with the pitch of the Saddle 2 is that there is no way to achieve a taut floor.
-As long as you haven’t seriously splayed out the V shaped ends, the length of the floor will be tensioned reasonably, but there is no way to properly tension the width of the floor.
-Where the floor connects to the fly is scarcely wider than the floor itself (see below), so there is virtually no outward pull on the floor.
+A final disappointment with the pitch of the Saddle 2 is that there is no way to achieve a fully taut floor.
+As long as you haven’t seriously splayed out the V shaped ends, the length of the floor will be tensioned reasonably, but there is no way to properly tension the width of the floor because where the floor connects to the fly is scarcely wider than the floor itself (see below), so there is no outward pull on the floor.
 It’s not a big deal, but it looks sloppy and makes it harder to clean out debris.

 My Saddle 2 weighs 1040g (36.73oz) for only the inner + fly.
 The provided tent sack weighs another 23g (0.8oz) and then you’ll need stakes.
 8 stakes weigh another 3oz or so, making the total package around 40oz or about 41oz after seam sealing.
 Mine is seam sealed but I haven’t weighed it since.